Treating Shoulder Pain - Heat and Ice Therapy

-Shoulder Pain can often be effectively managed with a combination of heat and ice.
+Shoulder Pain can often be effectively managed with a combination of heat and ice

 Shoulder injuries can be extremely painful, and the shoulder is one of the easiest parts of the body to re-injure.
 Shoulder damage can often benefit from heat and/or ice therapy.

 Interestingly, a study in Korea concluded that patients suffering from adhesive capsulitis (AC) of the shoulder can benefit from whole body cryotherapy (see below).

 During the acute phase of frozen shoulder, the patient suffers from night pain and spasms.
 There is also chronic inflammation.
-The long head of the biceps tendon is often characterized by both acute and chronic symptoms.
+The long head of the biceps tendon is often characterised by both acute and chronic symptoms.
 Treatment should involve icing the top front of the shoulder for about 10 minutes before bed every night.